-The relationship between indoor plumbing systems - both for commercial and residential applications - and codes and standards is well established, and has provided the foundation for the design, installation, and maintenance of plumbing systems that deliver and remove liquid and gas media in a manner that protects the public health and safety.
-In addition, there has been significant work completed or in progress related to codes and standards addressing the energy and water efficiency of the plumbing system itself and the components used in plumbing systems.
+The relationship between indoor plumbing systems and codes and standards is well established, and has provided the foundation for the design, installation, and maintenance of plumbing systems that deliver and remove liquid and gas media in a manner that protects public health and safety.
+Significant codes and standards work has been completed or is in progress to address the energy and water efficiency of the plumbing system itself and the components used in plumbing systems.
 While the efficiencies associated with components used in plumbing systems are outside of the "meter to plug" scope of this roadmap, the systemic nature of plumbing necessitates that the impact of these devices on the efficacy of the system be considered in this discussion.

-Today, there are four standardization gaps in what currently exists and what will be needed in the future to ensure that plumbing systems are designed as efficiently as possible, while continuing to protect the public health and safety.
-These are outlined below.
+Today, there are four standardization gaps in what currently exists and what will be needed in the future to ensure that plumbing systems are designed as efficiently as possible, while continuing to protect public health and safety.